Tollgate Clinic Limited – Your Information Your Rights

 How do we hold your information?

 Any records we hold about you are held securely and are only accessible to those who are involved in your care or have a legitimate need to access.
-Electronic health records are accessed by use of an NHS Smartcard which are issued to our staff under strict NHS protocols.
-Any access by our staff to your health records is fully audited.

 All of our staff and contractors receive appropriate and on-going training to ensure they are aware of their personal responsibilities and have contractual obligations to uphold confidentiality, enforceable through disciplinary procedures.
 Staff only have access to personal information where it is appropriate to their role and is strictly on a need-to-know basis.